codefresh-support/cf-utils/csdp/templates/README.md

                     - name: GITHUB_USER
                       value: '{{ inputs.parameters.GITHUB_USER }}'

-Please notice that `.inputs.parameters` part was added that is necessary for delivery pipeline to accept arguments in UI for example, thus is almost always mandatory, values in `.arguments.parameters` were converted to read `.inputs.parameters`. `.inputs.artifact` were removed.
+Please notice that `.inputs.parameters` part was added that is necessary for delivery pipeline to accept arguments in UI for example, thus is almost always mandatory, values in `.arguments.parameters` were converted to read `.inputs.parameters`. `.inputs.artifacts` were removed.

  If template was not specified, select prompt will be issued: